AI in banking

 Backbase pioneered the Unified Frontline category for banks.

-Backbase built the AI-Native Banking OS - the operating system that turns fragmented bank operations into a Unified Frontline.
-With the Banking OS, employees and AI agents share the same context, the same workflows, and the same customer truth - across every interaction.
+Backbase built the AI-native Banking OS - the operating system that turns fragmented banking operations into a Unified Frontline.
+Customers, employees, and AI agents work as one across digital channels, front-office, and operations.

-Forrester, Gartner, and IDC recognize Backbase as a category leader (see some of their stories here).
-Founded in 2003 by Jouk Pleiter and headquartered in Amsterdam, with teams across North America, Europe, the Middle East, Asia-Pacific, and Latin America.
+Backbase was founded in 2003 by Jouk Pleiter and is headquartered in Amsterdam, with teams across North America, Europe, the Middle East, Asia-Pacific, Africa and Latin America.
+120+ leading banks run on Backbase across Retail, SMB & Commercial, Private Banking, and Wealth Management.

 Table of contents